voschezang/coding-handbook/modeling.md

     1. Replicate multiple environments.
     2. Change one of them and use the other one as a baseline.
     3. Compare the results.

+### Sources

+> With false assumptions, any idea can be sold.

+Distinguish between the inside view and the [outside view](https://buttondown.email/hillelwayne/archive/the-outside-view/).
+Evaluate the idea first from the outside view perspective, and use that as a consideration (limitation) of the validity of any internal claims.

+- Outside view: without going into details, is the source credible?
+    - Is it a radical idea, or conforming to consensus?
+    - Is the source a single entity, or a multiplicity?
+Is it dogmatic?
+    - Is the scope of the idea well-defined, or is the idea applied to various domains, without a firm grounding (racing thoughts)?
+    - Is there an "enemy view"?
+Is there an obsession over categorization of alternative ideas?
+        - Are both the advantages and disadvantages considered?
+Is there a tradeoff or is the idea an absolute?
+    - Is the channel of communication reliable?
+Public?
+Can others criticize the idea openly?
+    - Is the method of communication suitable?
+Does the source have honest intent?
+- Inside view: go in depth.
+    - Are the assumptions valid?
+    - Given the assumptions of the source, does the story make sense?